Investment Properties in Ponte Vedra Beach

 If you are considering buying a vacation or second home, keep these 9 tips in mind:

 - Consider how you'll use the home.

 Will it just be for family and friends, or do you plan to rent it as well?
 Realistically, how many times will you use it per year?
 Do you plan on using the home as your primary residence in the future?
 It’s important to research local laws and ordinances to ensure your plans align with the overall area.
 St. Johns County does have rules that apply to property and land use.
-For more information on housing codes in the area, click here.
-Property use information can be found here.
+See housing codes in the area, click here and property information.

 - Evaluate locations.

 Are there enough amenities and attractions to keep you, and renters, coming back year after year?
 Many renters and vacationers are drawn to Ponte Vedra Beach again and again because of the world class beaches, warm climate, and access to wonderful recreational activities such as tennis, golf, surfing.
 Ponte Vedra Beach also has favorable state and local taxes (for example, Florida does not have a state income tax).
 Our area is also highly desirable to families with young children as the St. Johns County School District is one of the highest rated in the nation.

 What do they love about the area?
 What's changing?
 And what's it like during the off season?
 St. Johns County continues to grow with constant economic developments.
 For example, the PGA Tour has been busy growing and bringing jobs to Ponte Vedra Beach in addition to pumping millions back into the local community with their charitable giving.
 Be sure to keep track of the latest St. Johns County news.

 - Study local laws.